sandoche/btc-candlestick-predictions/README.md

-# Bitcoin Candlestick Predictions in R
+# Bitcoin Candlestick Predictions using Machine Learning in R

 > coming soon